synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/PointerInputEvent.md

 > **composedPath**(): `EventTarget`[]

-The **`composedPath()`** method of the Event interface returns the event's path which is an array of the objects on which listeners will be invoked.
+Returns the invocation target objects of event's path (objects on which listeners will be invoked), except for any nodes in shadow trees of which the shadow root's mode is "closed" that are not reachable from event's currentTarget.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/Event/composedPath)